Maria Shriver’s Sunday Paper: The Joy of Connection

 Over the years, I’ve learned that a meaningful life is one steeped in purpose.
 It’s also one grounded in relationships with family, friends, a higher power and community.
 Yes, you may face failure and hardship and pain along the way, but be brave enough to keep dreaming of new adventures and climbing new mountains.
 And, also be sure to bring people you love along with you on the journey.

 Connection is one of the greatest gifts we can give each other on this path of life.
 So, don’t hesitate to ask for it or offer it to someone else.
 The joy you’ll feel will brighten your mood and give you a spring-like feeling that will carry you forward.

 Dear God, thank you for the gift of the people in my life.
 May I love them, cherish them, and let them know that they are appreciated.
 Amen.

 Want more from Maria?
 Get The Sunday Paper for free in your inbox each week.
 SIGN UP HERE

 On My Podcast “Meaningful Conversations, Therapist Marisa Peer Reveals Why It’s Okay to Be Different

 I truly enjoyed sitting down with therapist and Architect of Change Marisa Peer, author of “I Am Enough.”
-In this conversation on my podcast “Meaningful Conversations,” Marisa shares what people actually fear the most — and why they shouldn’t.
-[WATCH A PREVIEW CLIP] and [SUBSCRIBE TO HEAR OUR CONVERSATION ON MONDAY]
+In this conversation on my podcast “Meaningful Conversations,” Marisa shares what people actually fear the most — and why they shouldn’t. and

 In His Latest Book, Best-Selling Author David Bach Explores the Secrets to Living the Rich Life